-As a general rule for anointments, ASE splash is best followed by N2M.
-Consecutive hits, 300/90 and ASE 100 can work as well.
+As a general rule for anointments, ASE splash (even with the nerf) is best followed by N2M.

 Note: All gear and anointments should be corrosive (if possible) both for the sake of the theme and for maximum Flesh Melter synergy.